 Many thanks to those Shasta owners who have shared information/documents, along with a special thank you to Andrew for his time spent making the Shasta patterns.
+These patterns were non-existent for many years and completely unavailable until Andrew put the work into them for all to use.

 ***My newest hobby.
 If you have a trailer photo you would like me to work on, feel free to send them to me and I'll give it a whirl.
 I enjoy the practice and if it turns out something fun for your trailer, that's great too.
 LINK